The Top Moments From A Decade That Reshaped American Politics

 The recovery after the Great Recession

-Part of why Obama ranks on that great presidents list is because of his handling of the Great Recession, the worst recession since the Great Depression.
-Starting in December 2007, it saw pillars of finance collapse, mass layoffs and people kicked out of their homes due to the housing and foreclosure crises.
-Auto bailouts, begun under Bush, and the recovery act were the first items on the list when Obama took office.
+Part of the reason why Obama ranks on that "great presidents" list is because of his handling of the Great Recession, the worst recession since the Great Depression.
+Starting in December 2007, it saw pillars of finance collapse, mass layoffs and people kicked out of their homes after the housing and foreclosure crises.
+Auto bailouts, begun under President George W. Bush, and the recovery act were the first items on the list when Obama took office.

 "Osama bin Laden is dead, and General Motors is alive!" then-Vice President Joe Biden thundered at the 2012 Democratic National Convention, repeating what had become a mantra en route to Obama's reelection.